samanthamcdonnell/biohackathon_group19/README.md

 ### **Interpretation of Results**
 APC plays a central role in FAP and highlighted genetic variants that affect its expression.
 The PPI network highlights the importance of interactions in the Wnt signaling pathway.

+---

+## **Conclusion**
+This study found that the phenotype of FAP is largely due to the misexpression of the APC gene, which is largely confirmed by the DNA polymirphisms association with the aberrant activation of Wnt target genes.